sareban/ada-project/README.md

 ## Data description

 Events data were fetched from `BandsInTown`, `ResidentAdvisor`, `Events.ch` and `La Route des Festivals`, some which had API ready to use to query the data, other that needed to be scrapped manuallly using `BeautifulSoup`.
 In the end, we were left with **62'000 artists playing in 204'000 events, out in 22'000 venues**.
 Some more cleaning would be useful, especially with Venues names where tricky duplicates were left.

 Furthermore, several music intelligence services like `MusicGraph` or `Spotify`, or broader platforms such as `Wikipedia`, were used to augment the data (music genre and origins of artists).
 Using `Google Places`, all of the venues were geocoded, to be able to present the data on interactive maps.

 ## Code description

-With the Scrapper notebooks, we scrapped data from all the plateforms we used (BandsInTown, Discogs - abandoned, Events.ch, MusicGraph, ResidentAdvisor, RouteDesFestivals, Spotifiy, Wikipedia).
-Sometimes, they call on python scripts located in ./Scripts/, where they may also store partial results before we concatenate everything down to single csvs, either in ./Artists/, ./Events/, or ./Venues/.
-In the Preprocessing notebooks is our preprocessing pipeline for cleaning and augmenting the data.
-Then in the Stats notebook, we produce a few graphs for our understanding of the dataset, and the poster too, while in Visualization we produce the interactive maps, and in Visualization2 we create some more viz.
+The scrapper notebooks presnts the code used to scrap the data from the platforms (BandsInTown, Discogs - abandoned, Events.ch, MusicGraph, ResidentAdvisor, RouteDesFestivals, Spotifiy, Wikipedia).
+Sometimes, they call on python scripts located in ./Scripts/, where they may also store partial results before they are concatenate to single csvs, either in `./Artists/`, `./Events/`, or `./Venues/`.
+The `Preprocessing` notebooks is the preprocessing pipeline for cleaning and augmenting the data.
+Then in the `Stats` notebook, there are few stats about the dataset, while in `Visualization` the interactive maps are produced using `Folium`, and in `Visualization2` plots and wordclouds are shown.

 ## Results